ajgiuliani/MSj.jl/docs/src/manual.md

 # Plotting
-Plotting facilities are available as a submodule to the `MSJ` package.
-The [`MSJ.plots`](@ref) module relies on the [RecipesBase package](https://github.com/JuliaPlots/RecipesBase.jl), which allows writing recipes to plot users' data types.
+Plotting facilities are available as a submodule to the `MSj` package.
+The [`MSj.plots`](@ref) module relies on the [RecipesBase package](https://github.com/JuliaPlots/RecipesBase.jl), which allows writing recipes to plot users' data types.
 Hence, recipes have been created for `MSscan`, `Msscans` and `Chromatogram`:

 ```julia
 plot(scans[1], method = :relative))